Home Improvements or Foam Insulation: Which Comes First?

 This really depends on the contractor installing your new siding.

-For more than 15 years, RetroFoam of Michigan has been installing injection foam insulation into existing walls from the outside.
-While we can remove the siding, inject the foam, and put the siding back on looking like it was never touched, some siding contractors say if the siding is removed it will void their warranty.
+For more than 20 years, RetroFoam of Michigan has been installing injection foam insulation into existing walls from the outside.
+While we can remove the siding, inject the foam, and put the siding back on, making it look like it was never touched, some siding contractors say that removing the siding will void their warranty.

 This is a discussion to have with your siding contractor.
 If the removal of the siding will void your warranty, then it is best to do the injection foam installation first.
 If there is no stipulation, then you can pick and choose what meets your budget.